dobbersc/fundus-evaluation/README.md

 ```

 To restrict the scrapers that are part of the evaluation,
-  - use the `--scrapers` flag to explicitly specify a list of evaluation scrapers,
+  - use the `--scrapers` option to explicitly specify a list of evaluation scrapers,
-  - or use the `--exclude-scrapers` flag to exclude scrapers from the evaluation.
+  - or use the `--exclude-scrapers` option to exclude scrapers from the evaluation.

 E.g. to exclude BoilerNet, as this scraper is very resource intensive, add the `--exclude-scrapers boilernet` argument to the command above.